Cathedrals and Abbeys

 While guides are not allowed in the Piccolomini Library, a gift from Cardinal Piccolimini, our guide gave us the historical background on the library and also discussed the frescoes and illuminated manuscripts in the library.

 Our visit to Siena in September 2016 included another tour, but our guide basically abandoned us in the Duomo with very little information.
-However, my sister got some of the best photos ever.
+But I think the gallery below contains some of the best photos ever.

 2018: My sister and I decided to do a day trip to Siena from Florence, taking the bus.
 Unfortunately it turned into one of the coldest, wettest days I’ve ever spent in Italy.
 We were drenched by the time we found the ticket office which is now across the piazza from the Duomo.
 Given the weather, the Duomo was surprisingly busy.
 I sat and tried to enjoy the beauty of the cathedral, after lighting some candles for my grandson.
-My sister took more lovely pictures, then we had a lunch down the street from the Duomo and took the next bus back to Florence.
 As you can tell from the latest gallery, my favorite aspects of the Cathedral are the soaring columns and the stars covering the ceiling.

 Florence Duomo